TV Edwards can provide you with expert advice on the Licensing Objectives

 TV Edwards’ licensing team are our secret weapon on so many of our projects.
 Julian and his team make it effortless to jump through the hoops, tick all the boxes and get our licences in place with ease!Jack Bryant – JBP Promotions

-The Licencing Act 2003 focuses on the promotion of four objectives.
-These ‘licencing objectives’ underpin almost every single part of the Act and are of great significance to you if you are involved in licensable activity.
-If you apply for a new Premises Licence, your application will be expected to demonstrate how the operation of your premises will promote the licencing objectives.
-If you find yourself before a licencing subcommittee because your licence is under Review, that will be because it is alleged that the licencing objectives are being undermined.
+The Licensing Act 2003 focuses on the promotion of four objectives.
+These ‘licensing objectives’ underpin almost every single part of the Act and are of great significance to you if you are involved in licensable activity.
+If you apply for a new Premises Licence, your application will be expected to demonstrate how the operation of your premises will promote the licensing objectives.
+If you find yourself before a licensing subcommittee because your licence is under Review, that will be because it is alleged that in some way, your operation is undermining those objectives.

-Each of the four objectives is of equal importance.
+Each of the four objectives are of equal importance.

 The four objectives are:

 The prevention of crime and disorder